 The ruins of My Son can be visited in a day trip from Danang or Hoi An.
 Even though I have also visited Siem Reap, I thought this UNESCO world heritage site was well worth a visit.
 It’s helpful to go with a tour because there isn’t much in the way of signage.
 Our guide said his father was the commander of the Viet Cong who used this area as a stronghold during the war, explaining why the Americans heavily bombed it.
 Parts of this site are older than Angkor Wat, but the Vietnamese allowed the jungle to reclaim the temples before the French discovered them and carted off many of the artifacts to the Louvre in the early 20th century.

 Another heavily bombed Viet Cong hideout was the Citadel, in the ancient Imperial City of Hue.
 I visited the UNESCO site on a day trip from Danang, which required a three hour bus ride each way because the road is under construction.
 This resulted in reduced time for sightseeing and we were only allowed 20 minutes to wander the site.
 It has been restored in spots, but visitors are mostly left to ponder the destruction left behind by the war.
-Also near Hue, Quang Tri has a tunnel complex similar to Cu Chi.
+Also near Hue, Quang Tri has a tunnel complex similar to Cu Chi, so you might want to plan an overnight stay in Hue to spend a little more time.

 The town of Cu Chi is short bus ride from HCMC.
 I booked my tour at the recommended Aquari Hotel front desk in HCMC and was picked up in a van.

 There was a mandatory stop at a government workshop.
-We were told it provided jobs for people with disabilities — victims of the defoliant Agent Orange.
+We were told it provided jobs for people with disabilities — including some victims of the defoliant Agent Orange.

 Walking through the tunnel exhibit with M16 and AK 47 gunfire crackling in the background was an eerie experience.
 Our group of four included three Australians and me, an American.
 Our tour guide spoke limited English but had his “script” down pat and made a point of looking at me when mentioning the US “atrocities” in the war.
 He also showed off B-52 bomb craters and the many different methods jungle fighters devised to kill unsuspecting GIs.